score-json/json/TSF/trustable/no-json-faults/NJF-05.2.md

             - "/json.org/4.json"
             - "/json.org/5.json"
           description: "Checks that various valid arrays in combination with objects are accepted."
+score:
+    Jonas-Kirchhoff: 0.7
 ---

-The service accepts non-empty arrays.
+The service accepts the non-empty arrays.